lqc/thinkcspy/source/files.rst

 All of this applies to files as well.
 To open a file, you specify its name and indicate whether you want to read or write.

-Opening a file creates a file object.
-In this example, the variable ``myfile`` refers to the new object.
+Opening a file creates what we call a file **handle**.
+In this example, the variable ``myfile`` refers to the new handle object.
+Our program calls methods on the handle, and this makes changes to the actual file which is usually located on our disk.

 .. sourcecode:: python